datastaxdevs/workshop-ai-as-api/README.md

 <img src="images/astranaut.png?raw=true" width="50" /> You can also
 directly look at the contents of the tables on Astra DB.
-To do so, invoke the Astra CLI to open a `cqlsh` console connected to the database:
+To do so, invoke the Astra CLI to open a `cqlsh` console connected to the database and set to work in the desired keyspace:

 ```
 . ~/.bashrc
-astra db cqlsh workshops
+astra db cqlsh workshops -k spamclassifier
 ```

 <details><summary>Click for an alternative way: the CQL Web Console in Astra</summary>